sparky520/FTC-14361-CenterStage-V2/README.md

     * Vuforia will be removed in a future release.
     * Updated TensorFlow dependencies.
     * Added support for webcam camera controls to blocks.
-    * The Blocks editor's toolbox now has a Vision category, directly above the Utilities category.
+    * The Blocks editor's toolbox now has a Vision category, directly above the util category.
 * Related documentation for associated technologies can be found at
     * [AprilTag Introduction](https://ftc-docs.firstinspires.org/apriltag-intro)
     * [AprilTag SDK Guide](https://ftc-docs.firstinspires.org/apriltag-sdk)